The un-route is a simple yet devastatingly effective concept. There's a start line and a finish line. Everything in between is up to you.

 So if you're the kind of person that likes an itinerary for the love of all the gods bugger off and never come back to this website.
 If you like having no idea what will happen next and a vague sense of direction based on the position of the sun read on...

-All three un-routes will tickle your adventure balls (or lady balls), make you snort chai out of your nose then slap you in the face with disaster.
+The un-route is designed to tickle your adventure balls (or lady balls), make you snort chai out of your nose then slap you in the face with disaster.
 Probably all in the space of an hour.
-But there are differences, each one has it's own blend of spicy seasoning.

 Cochin to Jaisalmer